yi-Xu-0100/repo-list-generator/README.md

       The PAT is used to generate repository list for user or organization.
     required: false
     default: ${{ github.token }}
+  block_list:
+    description: >
+      Set up the block_list for repoList.
+      The repositories in block_list will exclude in repository list.
+    required: false
+    default: ''

 outputs:
   repo: